Tips for Contest Entries – Part 1

 Size

-There may be a size limit for entries based on the available display space.
-Sometimes people with larger entries are asked to contact contest management in advance to check if there is room or reserve space for their entry.
+There may be a size limit for entries.
+Sometimes people with larger entries are asked to contact contest management in advance to check if there is room, or to reserve space for their entry.
 Remember that the size applies to all three dimensions.
 Sometimes the limitation is in place because of the height or width of display case shelves.

 Category Divisions

 Many contests divide entries into different categories.
 These may be based on subject, size, number of figures, or other criteria.
 Make sure you understand the guidelines for a category you plan to enter as well as possible.
-One contest might consider a piece that depicts a victor with a subjugated victim at their feet a single figure and the victim is just scenery.
+A piece that depicts a victor with a subjugated victim at their feet might fit into different categories at different competitions.
+One contest might allow the piece in single figure and consider the victim as just ‘scenery’.
 Another contest might rule that the piece is composed of two figures so it can’t be entered in single figure.
-Be aware that most contests reserve the right to shift entries to more suitable categories or combine categories if fewer people enter a category.
+Be aware that most contests reserve the right to shift entries to more suitable categories or combine categories if there is a category that receives only a few entries.

 Minx front closeAre the skeletons on the base scenery or characters?
 One contest might allow this in single figure, another might require it to be entered in diorama.

-There is an index of MSP Open questions, including specifics on categories and expanded information on the judging process, thoughts from judges, etc. on the Reaper forums.
+There is an index of MSP Open questions, which includes specifics on categories and expanded information on the judging process, thoughts from judges, etc. on the Reaper forums.
+I have an article with answers to common MSP Open questions which includes example pieces that best fit each category and provides expanded information on judging considerations.

-Painter: The majority of the consideration is paint based – colour choices, success of paint application techniques, success of paint related effects, etc. Basing, conversion, and sculpting are considered in terms of presentation, workmanship, and creativity.
-70% of the consideration is paint alone.
-However, it is certainly the case that adding some scenic elements to your piece gives you additional opportunities to show us your paint skill and make your piece much more creative!
-Creative and well-done basing and scenic efforts can also improve your chances to be considered for the manufacturer awards and special prizes.
+The majority of what the judges consider is paint based – colour choices, skill of paint application techniques, success of paint related effects, etc. Paint elements are 70% of the consideration in this category.
+The other 30% of what is considered includes presentation, workmanship, and creativity.
+Basing, conversion, and sculpting can contribute to those elements.
+Adding some scenic elements to your piece gives you additional textures and surfaces on which to demonstrate your painting skill, and can also make your piece much more creative, but it is not required.
+Entries in Painters can earn Gold medals with simple, well-painted stone bases or plain plinths.
+Creative and well-done basing and scenic efforts can improve your chances to be considered for the manufacturer awards and special prizes, however.

-Open: This category is for pieces that have been heavily converted and/or scratch sculpted.
-The gold plus standard here is a figure sculpted completely from scratch that is also expertly painted.
+This category is intended for pieces that have been heavily converted and/or scratch sculpted.
+The Gold plus standard here is a figure sculpted completely from scratch that is also expertly painted.
 A figure with a simple weapon or head swap on a basic base is not likely to place higher than bronze, regardless of how well painted.
-An elaborately constructed base is also unlikely to achieve high placement if the figure(s) on it are stock or only lightly converted.
+An elaborately constructed base is also unlikely to be awarded high placement if the figure(s) on it are stock or only lightly converted.
 In Open, paint related elements are only 30% of the consideration.
-Workmanship, difficulty, and presentation are highly valued here.
+Workmanship, difficulty, and presentation are highly valued in this category.

-Diorama: The focus here is on story.
-A simple piece with two figures telling a clear and evocative story may place higher than a complex scene with multiple figures if the interaction and story between them isn’t very clear.
-Basing, conversion, and overall workmanship are valued here, but if you can tell a great story with stock figures and scenic elements, that is great too!
+The focus here is on story.
+A simple piece with two figures telling a clear and evocative story may place higher than a complex scene that includes multiple figures with weak interaction or unclear story.
+Sculpting and conversion are valued in this category, but a compelling story told with well-assembled stock figures and pre-made scenic elements can also earn high medal placement.

 Basing Guidelines

 Some contests have rules related to basing.
-Contests by gaming miniature companies may require bases of a particular size and shape for certain figures.
+Contests sponsored by gaming companies may require game-legal sizes and shapes of bases.
 Units may need to be entered on a movement tray.
 Plinths may or may not be allowed.
-In all cases there may also be guidelines of whether or not additional basing like trays and plinths is or is not considered in judging.
+In all cases there may also be guidelines of whether or not the workmanship or scenic elements of additional basing like trays and plinths is considered in judging.

 There was at least one year at Gen Con where several units were entered on paper plates.
 The contest required a movement tray so judges could safely transport the figures to and from the case for judging, but the tray itself was not considered in the judging.
-I heard about another contest where painters who customized their plinths who were disappointed to find that the plinth was not photographed or considered in the judging of the entry.
+I heard about another contest where painters who customized their plinths who were disappointed when they learned that the plinth was not photographed or considered in the judging of the entry.

 Grey divider edit